jglchen/hackernews-nextjs-graphql-sse/README.md

-## Hackernews Clone Site with GraphQL
+## Hackernews Clone Site with GraphQL (includes GraphQL subscriptions)

 This is a [Hackernews](https://news.ycombinator.com/) clone site built with next.js implementing GraphQL APIs, for which Apollo Client is adopted in the frontend and GraphQL Yoga in the backend server.